By Patrycja, on 9 May 2019

-This one day workshop will explore the facets of Open Science and how these are/could be pursued by UCL researchers.
-In the morning speakers will discuss different aspects of and perspectives on Open Science, and the afternoon workshops will offer practical advice on Software Carpentry, Citizen Science, GDPR and Open Education.
+This one day workshop will explore the facets of Open Science and how these are, or could be, pursued by UCL researchers.
+In the morning speakers will discuss different aspects of and perspectives on Open Science.
+Afternoon workshops will offer practical advice on Software Carpentry, Citizen Science, GDPR and Open Education.
 There will also be opportunity to discuss the steps UCL should take to support Open Science.

 - Open Pharma – Prof. Matt Todd, UCL School of Pharmacy

 - Research Evaluation and DORA – Prof. Steven Curry, Imperial College

 - Reproducible Research Oxford – Dr. Laura Fortunato, University of Oxford